streamnative/function-mesh-website/docs/connectors/io-crd-config/source-crd-config.md

 Function Mesh uses runner images as images of Pulsar connectors.
 Each runner image only contains necessary tool-chains and libraries for specified runtime.

-Pulsar connectors supports using the Java runner images as their images.
+Pulsar connectors support using the Java runner images as their images.
 The Java runner is based on the base runner and contains the Java function instance to run Java functions or connectors.
 The `streamnative/pulsar-functions-java-runner` Java runner is stored at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-java-runner) and is automatically updated to align with Apache Pulsar release.

 ## Output